facioquo/stock-indicators-python/docs/pages/guide.md

 1. `date` is always required, while each ohlcv values are optional.
 2. ohlcv can be provided by `float`, `Decimal` and `str` representing number, but these are always stored as `Decimal`.

-> If you have any trouble with converting data into `Quote` format, see our GitHub discussion on
+> If you're having trouble converting into `Quote` format, see our GitHub discussion on
 > [Converting Pandas DataFrame to iterable Quotes]({{site.dotnet.repo}}/discussions/1165) for more information and troubleshooting support.

 ### Where can I get historical quote data?